rivue/Gamified-Study-Tool/README.md

         - do vthisv right after ^this^
         - ⭐️ visibility of different courses? are they all public like quizlet or am I trying to form a tight knit group like clash royale?
             - ⭐️ for private, users would need some sort of short invite code
-            # then make sure create_libraries uses the join table when it creates a library --> TODO check when you come back from feeding dog
+            # make invite code appear on frontend
-            # make sure starred libraries appear first in library carousel
+            # make sure starred libraries appear first in library carousel on fresh visit
-            # then add functions for swapping public / private to regenerate codes / set them to null
-            # then on generation of libraries that are private, make sure they have join_codes
+            # add ability to specify public / private in library creator and of course make sure        private ones have join_codes
-            # then add ui ability to join private libraries / public libraries that you didn't create
+            # then add ui ability to "join" private libraries / public libraries that you didn't create maybe in like a seperate page or list or code box or something

     # basically in library browser, see all libraries
     # then add ability to leave libraries (later)